Wayne County Court Records

 Records That Are Restricted or Confidential

-• Sealed and expunged records: Pursuant to R.C. § 2953.32 and § 2953.52, criminal records that have been sealed or expunged are not available to the general public.
+- Sealed and expunged records — Under R.C.
+2953.32 and 2953.52, criminal records that have been sealed or expunged are not available to the general public.

 Redaction Procedures

-Attorneys filing documents in Wayne County courts bear the responsibility for omitting or redacting protected personal identifiers before filing.
-If such information is inadvertently included in a public filing, a party may file a motion asking the court to restrict access to the document or to order the filing of a redacted version.
+Attorneys filing documents in Wayne County courts are responsible for omitting or redacting protected personal identifiers before filing.
+If such information appears in a public filing by mistake, a party may ask the court to restrict access or order a redacted version to be filed.
 The Clerk of Courts does not independently review every filing for protected information.

 Requesting Public Records

-Any person may request public court records under R.C. § 149.43 without providing identification or stating a reason for the request.
-The court or clerk’s office must provide access within a reasonable time.
-Fees for copies are permitted but are limited to the actual cost of duplication.
+Any person may request public court records under R.C.
+149.43 without providing identification or stating a reason.
+The court or clerk's office must provide access within a reasonable time.
+Copy fees are permitted but are limited to the actual cost of duplication.

 Wayne County Criminal Court Records

-Criminal cases in Wayne County are handled by two courts depending on the severity of the offense.
-Felony cases are prosecuted in the General Division of the Wayne County Court of Common Pleas, while misdemeanors and traffic offenses fall under the jurisdiction of the Wooster Municipal Court.
+Criminal cases in Wayne County are split between two courts depending on the severity of the offense.
+Felonies go to the General Division of the Court of Common Pleas; misdemeanors and traffic offenses go to the Wooster Municipal Court.

 Felony Cases — Court of Common Pleas, General Division

-The General Division adjudicates all felony matters, from fifth-degree felonies through first-degree felonies, including drug offenses, theft, assault, burglary, and homicide.
-The Wayne County Prosecutor’s Office initiates felony charges through grand jury indictment or, in some instances, by bill of information.
+The General Division adjudicates all felony matters — from fifth-degree felonies through first-degree felonies — including drug offenses, theft, assault, burglary, and homicide.
+The Wayne County Prosecutor's Office initiates felony charges through grand jury indictment or, in some cases, by bill of information.

 Misdemeanor and Traffic Cases — Wooster Municipal Court